Michael A. Taylor Player Props: Twins vs. White Sox

 Michael A. Taylor At The Plate

-- Taylor has had a base hit in five of 10 games this year, and multiple hits once.
+- Taylor has gotten a hit in six of 11 games this season (54.5%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.